 Gathering around a crackling campfire.
 Skipping stones across a lake at sunrise.
 Splashing through a bracing mountain creek.
 Some of the best childhood memories are created in nature, when family travels take you out of your daily routine, allowing you to reconnect with each other and the world around you.
 There are many benefits to family travel—-unplugging, encouraging environmental stewardship, and watching the kids gain confidence and self-reliance, just to name a few.
 With its growing greenway network, lakes, rivers, and mountain peaks, Charlotte offers unique outdoor adventures for all ages and interests, making it an ideal destination for a family trip.
-So, grab your backpacks and paddles, gather the kids, and take your pick from our list of the top family-friendly outings in the Queen City.
+So, grab your backpacks and paddles, gather the kids, and take your pick from our list of the top family-friendly things to do in Charlotte, NC.

 Pedal the Greenways